Family Halloween Events in Marin & the Bay Area

 Strawberry Recreation District

 Come in costume to celebrate All Hallows Eve with other wizards, witches, fairies, astronauts, and cartoon characters.
 Play carnival games, bounce in the jump house, enjoy the candy and prize hunt and costume parade!
-Fee: $8 per child; no charge for adults.
-For more info, visit their website.
+Fee: $9 per child; no charge for adults.
+Event website.

 - Halloween Trick-or-Treat Trail

 Join over 60 participating downtown Petaluma merchants for a fun and safe community Halloween for the entire family and goodies for costumed kids under 12.
 Prepare for a hautingly "ghould" time as the scary, the cute, the ugly and the creepy descend on Downtown Petaluma.
-For more info, visit their website.
+Event details

 - Sausalito Haunted House